Black Sunday (storm): In popular culture

 Musicians and songwriters began to reflect the Dust Bowl and the events of the 1930s in their music.
 Woody Guthrie, a singer-songwriter from Oklahoma, wrote a variety of songs documenting his experiences living during the era of dust storms.
 Several were collected in his first album Dust Bowl Ballads.
 One of them, Great Dust Storm, describes the events of Black Sunday.
 An excerpt of the lyrics follows:

-On the 14th day of April of 1935,

-There struck the worst of dust storms that ever filled the sky.